 Russia enforces cabotage rules very strictly.
-For example if you’re operating an aircraft with fewer than 19 passengers, all passengers must arrive/depart Russia internationally on the aircraft in order to travel domestically, and the same passengers must be on each leg.
-However, there is some flexibility, and cabotage issues will be considered on a case-by-case basis.
-Best practice is to request cabotage clearance with your landing permit request and both outline the passengers on each leg and provide reasons why they should be onboard.
-This is an especially important consideration for charter (non-scheduled commercial) operations.
+For example, if you’re operating an aircraft with fewer than 19 passengers, all passengers must arrive/depart Russia internationally on the aircraft in order to travel domestically, and the same passengers must be on each leg.
+They are also very strict on adding passengers (regardless of nationality) on inter-country operations even for non-revenue flights.
+Please work with your trip support provider to ensure all regulations are known and followed in these circumstances.

 6. You may need a Russian navigator